meizabel/documentation/java/README.md

 # Spine Event Engine Basics: Java

-<p class="lead">This tutorial provides a basic Java programmer's introduction to working with Spine. </p>
+<p class="lead">This tutorial provides a basic Java programmer's introduction to working with Spine.
+It is not, however, a tutorial.</p>

-### Command Dispatcher
-Command Dispatcher invokes a handler method for the received command.

-There can be **only** one handler method for one command type.